kamermanpr/regression-to-the-mean/README.md

 - Please note that because the output file is a PDF, the build will be slow because the required latex packages will need to be downloaded and installed (this is an automatic process, but it is slow).

+#### Shutting down the container
+- Once done, log out of RStudio and enter the following into a terminal to stop the Docker container: `docker stop pain_regression`.

+- If you then want to remove the container, enter: `docker rm pain_regression`.

+- If you also want to remove the Docker image you downloaded, enter: `docker rmi kamermanpr/pain_regression:v1.3`